bdecon/econ_data/bd_CPS/README.md

 * `NILFREASON` - Reason for non-participation in the labor market: Discouraged, Disabled/Ill, Family, Retired, In School, Other (currently available 1994-onward only).
 * `RHRWAGE` - Real hourly wage - Available in ORG quartersample, this converts weekly pay to hourly where possible and then adjusts the wage using the not-seasonally-adjusted regional CPI (Northeast, Midwest, South, West).
 * `RWKWAGE` - Real weekly wage - Same as above, except the weekly pay (therefore factoring in hours worked).
+* `RHRWAGEADJ` - Real hourly wage but also includes wages based on imputed hours for observations where usual weekly hours vary.
 * `MINWAGE` - equal to 1 if worker is paid the federal minimum wage or less.
 * `PAIDHRLY` - equal to 1 if paid hourly and 0 if person has earnings but is not paid hourly.
 * `INDGRP` - Industry group of first job - Consistent industry groups for first job: Construction and mining (also includes agriculture and the like), Manufacturing, Trade, transportation, and utilties, Finance and business services (also includes Information and the like), Leisure and hospitality, and Public administration.
 See bd_CPS_reader.ipynb for mapping.